 Be sure to check the weather forecast before you set off and always carry extra layers and rain gear.
-The summit of Croagh Patrick can disappear in low cloud at times, which may affect your view.
+The summit of Croagh Patrick frequently disappears in low cloud, which may affect your view.

 Croagh Patrick: Essential kit

 Solid hiking boots are advisable, particularly for the rocky/uneven parts of the climb.
-As mentioned, rainwear is essential along with extra thin layers in case it’s cooler at the top.
-It’s also wise to bring food and drinking water, to make sure your phone is fully charged, a compass can be handy if visibility reduces and sunscreen and a hat are great if it’s sunny.
+As mentioned, rainwear is essential, along with extra thin layers as it will be much cooler at the top.
+It’s also wise to bring food and drinking water, a fully charged phone, a compass can be handy if visibility reduces and sunscreen and a hat are great if it’s sunny.

 Croagh Patrick: How do I get there?

 The start of the mountain walk is a short 10/15 minute drive from Westport town and most people come that way by car.
 There are also bus and train services to Westport from Dublin and Galway if that’s your preference.